dthiyaga/nmg-engineering-recruitment/cloud-devops/README.md

 ## Technical Test

-Your task is to develop a repository that provisions a highly available webserver, running two different websites.
+Your task is to develop a repository that provisions a highly available web app, running two different websites.
 This should follow AWS best practices, and leverage automation.
 Further requirements are below.

+### Note

-You may reference the internet, but do not work with anyone else to complete the task.
+* You may reference the internet, but do not work with anyone else to complete the task
+* The term `web app` is a catch all term to leave the technology choice open to you

 ### Evaluation